Joaquin121121/LockIn/README.md

 5. View your productivity report by clicking the "Report" button
 6. Analyze your focus patterns by clicking the "Get Stats" button
 7. Customize timer durations by clicking the "Setting" button

+## Keyboard Shortcuts

+The app supports the following keyboard shortcuts:

+- **Spacebar**: Start or pause the active timer
+  - Works anywhere in the app except when typing in input fields
+  - Convenient for quickly controlling the timer without using the mouse

 ## Overtime Feature